 Adult Learning and Leadership Master's Degree

-The 33-credit hour Master of Science in Adult Learning and Leadership helps working adults from a wide variety of professions become better educators, trainers, facilitators, program planners, managers, and leaders.
+The 33-credit hour Adult Learning and Leadership master's degree helps working adults from a wide variety of professions become better educators, trainers, facilitators, program planners, managers, and leaders.

 Core coursework examines characteristics of adult learners, explores motivational, social, and cultural differences, develops skills in planning and evaluating programs for adults, and helps professionals better understand how adults develop and learn.

 - EDACE 780 – Introduction to Adult Learning and Leadership